OTRF/OSSEM/data_dictionaries/zeek/network-protocols/README.md

 # Zeek Network Protocol Event Logs

-Zeek network application logs.
-Metadata it collects and records about the many protocol's it has analyzers written for.
+Network protocol/application logs containing all the metadata it collects and records for that specific protocol.
 These are the most commonly used Zeek logs

 ## Data Dictionaries